lbz-life/centos-laravel-initialize-sh/README.md

 # Description
-Simple bash script that sets correct permissions for a new project.
+Simple bash script that inititalizes and sets correct permissions for a new project.

 Running
 ------------